Coromandel highway homicide: Man charged with murder after body found on Kopu-Hikuai Rd

 Investigators are appealing for sightings of two vehicles on Kopu-Hikuai Rd last night between 6pm and 7.30pm - a dark green 1997 Jaguar XJ6 saloon and a silver 2003 Mazda Bounty double-cab ute.

-A scene examination is ongoing on the stretch of road, which was closed and motorists were being thanked for their patience and cooperation.
+A scene examination is ongoing on the stretch of road, which was closed, and motorists were being thanked for their patience and cooperation while the disruption persists.

 Anyone with information relating to the case is asked to call police on 105 and quote file number 200806/1185.